 Bandhavgarh National Park is best known for tiger sightings.
 Being a small national park with a fair number of tigers, tiger sightings here are almost guaranteed.
 In fact, we were told that you have to be lacking in luck to not see tiger here.
 As luck would have it, Tigers decided to give us a miss for all the three safaris that we took in the Magadi and Tala Zone.
 Some fellow-travelers did see the tiger.
 Confirming that it was indeed a matter of destiny for those who missed.
 What happens when you miss the most coveted catch of the jungle?
 You start observing the rest of the jungle and its eco-system.
-This is exactly what happened with us.
+This is exactly what happened to us.
 We saw the Bandhavgarh national park in all its diversity.

 Bandhavgarh National Park beyond Tigers